Follow @scope_views

 Borgs have always had the twin advantages of modularity and high quality, lightweight components.
 But now Borgs also use premium quality fluorite (yes, proper mineral fluorite, not high-fluoride glass) objectives from Canon/Optron.

-Compared with the Sky-90, the Borg 90FL has even more accessories and options that make it ideal for the imager, including a stunning new F4 reducer.
+That would be exciting enough, but this 90FL boldly re-creates the optical spec’ of one of the first small, fast multi-purpose apochromat astrographs – the now discontinued Takahashi Sky-90.
+Compared with the Sky-90, the Borg 90FL has even more accessories and options that make it ideal for the imager, including an F4 reducer.
 But does it still have the Sky-90s Achilles’-heal - its massive, collimation-sensitive lens cell?
 Let’s find out.

 At A Glance